Early medieval European dress: Decoration

-Male dress
+Men's clothing

 The primary garment was the tunic — generally a long fabric panel, folded over with a neck-hole cut into the fold, and sleeves attached.
 It was typical for the wealthy to display their affluence with a longer tunic made of finer and more colorful cloth, even silk or silk-trimmed.
 The tunic was usually belted, with either a leather or strong fabric belt.
 Depending on climate, trousers were tailored either loose or tight (or not worn at all if the weather was warm).
 The most basic leggings were strips of cloth wound round the leg, and held in place by long laces, presumably of leather, which is called cross-gartering.
 This may have been done with loose-fitting trousers also.
 Tighter-fitting hose were also worn.

 Over this a sleeved tunic was worn, which for the upper classes gradually became longer towards the end of the period.
 For peasants and warriors it was always at the knee or above.
 For winter, outside or formal dress, a cloak or mantle completed the outfit.
 The Franks had a characteristic short cape called a "saie", which barely came to the waist.
 This was fastened on the left shoulder (so as not to impede sword strokes) by a brooch, typically a fibula and later a round brooch on the Continent, and nearly always a round one for Anglo-Saxons, while in Ireland and Scotland the particular style of the penannular or Celtic brooch was most common.
 In all areas the brooch could be a highly elaborate piece of jewellery in precious metal at the top of society, with the most elaborate Celtic brooches, like the Tara Brooch and Hunterston Brooch, perhaps the most ornate and finely made of all.
 The "cappa" or chaperon, a one-piece hood and cape over the shoulders was worn for cold weather, and the Roman straw hat for summer fieldwork presumably spread to the invading peoples, as it was universal by the High Middle Ages.
 Shoes, not always worn by the poor, were mostly the simple turnshoe – typically a cowhide sole and softer leather upper, which were sewn together, and then turned inside out.